 2.)
 Foldable chairs and tables

-To maximize your dining area and have it function as an extension of your living room, choose foldable chairs and tables in lieu of standard ones.
+To maximize your dining area and have it function as an extension of your living room, choose foldable chairs and tables instead of standard ones.
 These space-saving furniture items would allow you to save up on space as you can stack and hide it when you are not hosting guests or having a meal in your dining room.

 3.)
 Utilize mirrors

 Strategically placing mirrors around the house would help you create the illusion of a bigger space.
 For best results, use a big mirror to make a room look more expansive than it truly is.
-Position it from the window and allow the light to reflect in order to make the room visually expand.
+Position it from the window and allow the light to reflect to make the room visually expand.

 4.)
 Under-bed storage